Morton Music Logo

 #MM2109

-This gentle piece expresses the the feelings of Mary as she reflects on the child she has borne.
+This gentle piece expresses the feelings of Mary as she reflects on the child she has borne.
 She feels affection for the sweet young babe she holds in her arms.
 Yet there is also wonderment and awe, as she understands his true nature and grapples with what the future holds for him.
 These are feelings similar to what any mother would have for her child.
-A mothers love is a universal theme.
+A mother’s love is a universal theme.
 It can be understood by people of all faiths and creeds.
 Therefore, this piece, while sacred, can be sung in secular contexts as well as in services.

 A version of this piece is also available in SATB voicing here.